The Background

 The next day, Jim connected me with an amazing nonprofit organization assisting disabled Veterans called Heroes Night Out.
 They provide service member assistance, support, counseling, and resource information at no cost.
 It was through Jim’s assistance that I was able to meet the leadership and tell them my interest in assisting their cause.
 Heroes Night Out also has an outreach branch called “Fox Bravo Overland (FBO).”

 Just the introduction itself turned into a source of inspiration for myself and encouraged me to plan my own excursions with friends.
 Several weeks later, Jim asked if I’d like to be a part of this year’s event hosted by Fox Bravo Overland.
-My heart jumped at the and it took no time to tell him I was on board!
+My heart jumped at the chance and it took no time to tell him I was on board!

 Even as I write this story, I think back at how gracious they were to let me participate in this adventure as a part of their support team.
 Let me share with you exactly what ‘overlanding’ is and how amazing this trip was.